PulsedLight3D/LIDARLite_Basics/Arduino/LIDARLite_I2C_Library_GetDistance_ContinuousRead/README.md

 LIDARLite_I2C_Library_GetDistance_ContinuousRead
 ========================================

+***NOTE: Only works with LIDAR-Lite v1 (Silver Label).
+The I2C master library was written specifically to perform repetead starts while reading via I2C, unfortuantely this is not compatible with LIDAR-Lite v2 (Blue Label).
+Read more about LIDAR-Lite v2 I2C communications here: http://lidarlite.com/docs/v2/i2c_protocol_summary/***

 Demonstrates taking a distance reading using the 'Arduino I2C Master Library' from DSS Circuits (a more sophisticated I2C library than the default Wire library)

 ## Dependencies